Congratulations on your admission to The New School! Welcome to our extraordinary university community of passionate students, faculty, and staff.

 Review rates and apply for student housing at the Student Housing and Residence Life website.
 Priority deadlines are July 1 for the fall semester and December 1 for the spring semester.
 After the priority deadline has passed, campus housing cannot be guaranteed but is assigned as available.
 Note: Housing applications cannot be processed until both tuition and housing deposits have been received.
 If you have any questions, contact Student Housing and Residence Life at 212.229.5459 or email firstname.lastname@example.org.

-Before you arrive on campus, arrange for your final academic transcript to be forwarded to The New School.
+The New School requires all enrolled students to present proof of completion of secondary school (proof of high school graduation) before the start of their first semester of classes.
+Failure to do so will result in a hold on your account that prevents registration for subsequent semesters and could jeopardize your financial aid.
+Please review the list of documents (PDF) we accept as proof of graduation and email Enroll@newschool.edu if your particular situation and school documentation is not outlined in the list.
+When submitting transcripts as proof of graduation, arrange for your final academic transcript to be forwarded to The New School before you arrive on campus.
 If you recently graduated, it is likely that the transcript you submitted during the application process is not a final version that includes your graduation date.
-To finalize your admission to The New School, use the form included in your admission package to request a final transcript (including your graduation date) to be sent to the Office of Admission.
+To finalize your admission to The New School, use the form (PDF) included in your admission package to request a final transcript (including your graduation date) to be sent to the Office of Admission.
 Transcripts that are not in a sealed envelope are considered unofficial and do not fulfill this requirement.

 As a member of the New School community, you are required to obtain a newcard, your official university ID card.
 It functions as your key to campus facilities and student services.
 Your newcard must be presented for building access, library lending, and meal plan purchases.

 As a new incoming student, you must—before arriving on campus—submit a color photo online to be used to create your newcard.
 For more information, visit the newcard website.